Plants - Animals

 The trail passes through a low area that's muddy in the spring, then swings to the right and up toward the fields of the scout camp.
 Before you reach the field, watch for the nature trail (now unmarked) running off to your left through a row of trees.
 The main trail opens into a little field.
 There used to be a little picnic shelter here, but it rotted away until somebody (scout or park authorities) ripped it down.
 I was sad to see it go; it was a favourite writing spot of mine.

 Continue through to the big field and cut left past the giant fire circle installed by the scouts in 2014.
 On the south side of the field you'll see the trail opening and some boulders inside the ridge of trees.
 Cut left as soon as you're into the trees and follow the trail along a potentially wet section until you turn right and climb a steep hill.
 From here the trail follows the ridge briefly and you get a view down to the river before the trail cuts back into the trees.
-If you stick to the trail, you'll to come out at the hydro lines near the road.

 Just before the lean-to resting spot on the green trail.